 For example, back on page 17, you learned that people fall into two broad categories of assertiveness: more or less assertive.
-The more or less assertive are the Drivers and Expressives; the less assertive one are the Amiables and Analyticals.
+The more assertive types are the Drivers and Expressives; the less assertive one are the Amiables and Analyticals.

 Under stress, people will become more of whichever assertive styles they are.